Justice Department will not charge Biden in classified documents probe

 "We conclude that no criminal charges are warranted in this matter," the report says.
 "We would reach the same conclusion even if Department of Justice policy did not foreclose criminal charges against a sitting president."

-The White House said "we disagree with a number of inaccurate and inappropriate comments in the Special Counsel's report" on the classified documents, but did not detail what those were.
+White the White House agreed with the decision that chargers were not warranted, a letter, lawyers for the president said "we disagree with a number of inaccurate and inappropriate comments in the Special Counsel's report" on the classified documents, including what it called "highly prejudicial language" to describe the president's memory.

 White House lawyer Richard Sauber said the report shows that Biden cooperated with the investigation and said "mistakes when packing documents ... are unfortunately a common occurrence."